Advocate on Record (AOR) in the Supreme Court of India

 - An AOR is personally liable for the due payment of all fees/charges payable to the Court.

-Qualifications to be an AOR in India
+Qualifications to be an Advocate on Record Supreme Court (AOR) in India

 An Advocate can become an AOR, if he/she fulfills the following criteria: